 2. Nebraska 41, Miami 31 – 2014

-If you haven't recently, this game is a really fun rewatch.
-Back-and-forth, physical, testy and Ameer Abdullah (229 yards, 2 TDs) just pummeling the Hurricane defense.
-It's the third-best success rate game for Nebraska in the Big Ten era and the fifth-best game in terms of offensive line yards (those rushing yards which you can attribute to the line).
+If you haven’t recently, this game is a really fun rewatch.
+Back-and-forth, physical, testy and Ameer Abdullah (229 yards, 2 TDs) just pummeling the Hurricane defenseThis is a 2014 regular season match up between Miami Hurricanes vs Nebraska Cornhuskers.
+It’s the third-best success rate game for Nebraska in the Big Ten era and the fifth-best game in terms of offensive line yards (those rushing yards which you can attribute to the line).
 If that Miami team had been a little bit better, this game, which felt pretty vintage Nebraska-y, might be the best of the past nine seasons on offense.

 1. Ohio State 36, Nebraska 31 – 2018